Oscar Primer — Why No Women Were Nominated for Best Director

 Here are a few hard truths to remember before we get into how to build an Oscar contender:

 — This year, the schedule was pushed way up so that the Oscars, normally held at the end of February, instead will be held February 9.
 That has made for a brutally abbreviated season that has been so rushed that most Oscar voters did not have time to watch all of the films.
 We see evidence for this assumption in the fact that so many of the same films ended up in so many categories.
-It’s not uncommon for one or two movies to rack up 10 of 11 nominations.
-It’s rare that four can pull it off.
+It’s not uncommon for one or two movies to rack up 10 or 11 nominations, but it is rare that four can score such high tallies.

 — The industry precursors mostly decide the Oscar race.
-If your film doesn’t make an appearance there, then it’s likely you’ve missed the boat, you’re not getting in, save for one or two annual exceptions.
+If your film doesn’t make an appearance there, then it’s likely you’ve missed the boat and you’re not getting in, save for one or two annual exceptions.

-— In a usual year, not as many films are as good as those we’ve been blessed with this year.
-Ordinarily there is more wiggle room.
-But this year, all the top movies are really strong films.
+— In a normal year, few films are as great as those we’ve been blessed with this year.
+Ordinarily, there is more wiggle room.
+But this year, all the top movies are really strong.

-— An anonymous consensus vote is unaffected by whatever “utopian diorama” filmtwitter decides to cooks up.
-Since a powerful faction of film twitter are critics, then we do see their dreams come true among their own awards groups.
+— An anonymous consensus vote is unaffected by whatever “utopian diorama” Film Twitter decides to cook up.
+Since a powerful faction of Film Twitter are critics, we do see their dreams come true within their own awards groups.
 Critics have the platform and audience that allows them to tinker with insulated outcomes, to discuss and champion their pet favorites (and seek to destroy their imagined evil enemies).
 They have the luxury to pick and choose precisely what “represents” their tastes best.
 And since they’re in close communication, agendas can be devised.
-But when we get to the guild phase of the race, a large consensus of hundreds if not thousands of voters — micromanaging outcomes is not really possible.
+But when we get to the guild phase of the race — a large consensus of hundreds if not thousands of voters — micromanaging outcomes is not really possible.
 Voters simple pick what they like, just as they do in an election, and then basic mathematics takes over.

-— Over the past 4 or 5 years, the Academy has actively sought to invite thousands of new members to try to even out the demographics a little bit.
-Fully 25% of Oscar voters are people who didn’t get a ballot 5 years ago.
+— Over the past four or five years, the Academy has actively sought to invite thousands of new members to try to even rectify the demographic imbalance a little bit.
+Fully 25% of Oscar voters are people who didn’t get a ballot five years ago.
 This push has shifted the landscape, but not by much.
 Why?
 Partly because a member still has be invited to join the club, and the club is naturally selective.
 Moreover, the rather crude assumption that people of color will automatically vote for films by and about people of color (as opposed to films they thought were the best) is misguided.
 I once belonged to an all-women film critics group and in 2012 they picked Argo over Zero Dark Thirty — because, lo and behold, before we are women we are human beings.
 Imagine that.

-— The way the Oscar race works is that a few films are seen and many have already been pre-selected as the best of the year.
-By the time the stacks of 50 or 60 screeners have all arrived at the gates of Oscar voter estates, the task of accessing the vast scope of global cinema has already been subverted, and circumvents the notion of individual tastes (if only).
+— The way the Oscar race works is that only a few films are seen by most voters and many of those have already been pre-selected as the best of the year.
+By the time the stacks of 50 or 60 screeners have all arrived at the gates of Oscar voter estates, the task of accessing the vast scope of global cinema has already been subverted and homogenizes any notion of individual tastes.
 Many of the films I championed this year were completely ignored by the Academy and the guilds, including Dolemite Is My Name and the stunning Queen & Slim.
 Remember, some of the most perceptive voters are those with the most active careers, so they too must rely on riding the wave of what a consensus decides.
-Bottom line, if a film hasn’t hit any of the major guilds or prominent voting bodies by the time the Oscar nominations are announced, there is no reason to assume they will get in.
+Bottom line: if a film hasn’t hit any of the major guilds or prominent voting bodies by the time the Oscar nominations are announced, there is no reason to assume it will get in.

 What can hurt a contender most is when it’s expected to show up somewhere and it doesn’t.
-Little Women did not show up at the Golden Globes for Best Picture or Best Director or even Best Screenplay.
-(The group that gave Lady Bird four nominations and two top victories.)
+Little Women did not show up at the Golden Globes for Best Picture or Best Director or even Best Screenplay (this from the same group that gave Lady Bird four nominations and two top victories).
 That falter for Little Women set in motion the first falsehood of the Little Women narrative: that the Globes voters shut out women because they were sexists.
 If that were true, then how to explain the disparity between their fondness for Lady Bird and their sudden “hatred” of Gerwig?
 Were all the Lady Bird fans in the HFPA assassinated by drone strikes?

 And the New York Times had gone all in for Greta Gerwig and Little Women in a way they really didn’t for any other female director: